Students must meet all degree requirements as specified in their catalog year.

 Major.
 Set of required courses from one or more departments designed to provide students with the knowledge, skills, and experiences necessary to pursue a specific career and/or advanced study.
 A student must earn a 2.0 grade point average in all courses required for the major, except "additional requirements," in order to graduate.
 (Minimum Title 5 requirements: B.A.
 24 units of which 12 must be upper division exclusive of General Education; B.S.
 36 units of which 18 must be upper division exclusive of General Education.)

 Minor.
 In addition to academic majors, the university offers a number of minors.
 A minor is a formal set of courses in a designated subject area distinct from a student's major.
 The intent of a minor is to provide a condensed and cohesive academic experience, in addition to a major.
 Minors consist of a minimum of 12 semester units, at least 6 of which must be upper-division residence units.
 Minors must be completed with a minimum GPA of 2.0.
-Minors offered by academic departments and programs are listed on page 90-91 of this catalog.
+Minors offered by academic departments and programs are listed in the minors section of the catalog.
 Detailed descriptions are found in the listings of the particular departments and programs.
 Courses in the minor may not also count toward a student's major except as Additional Requirements to that major.
 However, courses fulfilling requirements for a minor usually may be counted toward General Education.
 Refer to the description of the specific minor for exceptions.

 A student may earn one or more minors provided that the requirements above are met for each and that at least 12 units in each of the two minors are distinct and include at least 6 upper-division units in residence.

 Option.
 Set of required courses within a major in addition to the major core courses that emphasizes one important aspect of that school or college, department, or program.
+The option in a major will appear on a diploma.

 Concentration.
 A specialized area of study within a major.
 The concentration does not appear on the diploma.
 Concentrations may or may not appear within majors that have also approved formal options.
 The term concentration is often used interchangeably with the terms emphasis, specialization, or track.